 How To Convert Crib To Toddler Bed: A Step-By-Step Guide

-When you become a parent, you don’t realize all the changes that happen during your little one’s first few years, including moving from a crib to a toddler bed.
-In fact, you might be wondering just how this process works.
+When you become a parent, you don’t realize all the changes that happen during your little one’s first few years, including graduating from their crib.
+In fact, you might be wondering just how to convert a crib to a toddler bed.
 That’s where we come in.

 We’re here to help you through the entire process, from a step-by-step guide to tips on how to make it a smooth transition.

 Plus, we’ll give you a great crib mattress option for your little one that can grow with them through the toddler years!
 But before we get there, let’s first take a look at the differences between a traditional crib and a convertible crib.